Jangho-Kim-1999/SLIP_based_Controller/README.md

-A toy example code for SLIP dynamics based Control.
+# A toy example code for SLIP dynamics based Control.

+## How to use

 pip install mujoco